 Can devices, other than Chromebooks, be used in the scheme?
 We have recently brought a windows device for my child, is this not acceptable?

-Having visited numerous schools who excel in the use of BYOD we have decided that the device that students starting Year 7 and Year 8 in Sept 2020 can use will be limited to a Chromebook.
+Having visited numerous schools who excel in the use of BYOD we have decided that the device that students joining the school will be limited to a Chromebook.

-The reasons for this decision are outlined in the recording of the launch to parents, but in summary they include the ease with which the Chromebook Operating System is compatible with the G Suite management system.
+The reasons for this decision are outlined in the launch presentation, but in summary they include the ease with which the Chromebook Operating System is compatible with the G Suite management system.
 This allows for a large number of devices to be managed centrally in a time and cost effective manner.

 This enables regular updates to be completed quickly and efficiently, minimising the impact on students and teachers during lessons.
 It also allows us to ensure that all students have access to the same educational apps to support their learning.

 Further reasons include a battery life guaranteed to last the school day and a very quick boot up time ensuring a prompt start to lessons.
 It also enhances the School’s ability to safeguard students.

-Regrettably, students who have started in September are unable to bring devices based on other operating systems (e.g Mac, Windows and Android) into school as part of this scheme.
+Regrettably, students are unable to bring devices based on other operating systems (e.g Mac, Windows and Android) into school as part of this scheme.
 We understand that this scheme requires a financial commitment from parents and we are incredibly grateful for your support and understanding.
 Please email BYODinfo@rickmansworth.herts.sch.uk should you wish to discuss this further.

 What if I can't afford a device?

 Parents who decide to source a Chromebook through Rickmansworth School can take advantage of the monthly scheme which spreads contributions over a longer period of time.